cloud-barista/cb-larva/poc-cb-net/pkg/api/gen/doc/cloud-adaptive-network-service.md

 <a name="cbnet.CLADNetSpecifications"></a>

 ### CLADNetSpecifications

-A list of Cloud Adaptive Network specification
+It represents a list of Cloud Adaptive Network specifications.

 | Field | Type | Label | Description |